OHDSI/ETL-LambdaBuilder/docs/IBM_MDCD/MDCD_observation_period.md

 | OBSERVATION_PERIOD_START_DATE | DTSTART | Minimum start date of a contiguous enrollment period. | - |
 | OBSERVATION_PERIOD_END_DATE | DTEND | Maximum end date of a contiguous enrollment period. |  |
 | PERIOD_TYPE_CONCEPT_ID | - | - | `44814722` - Period while enrolled in insurance |

+## Change Log

+### June 11, 2021
+* Removed the logic: When a person has a death recorded then we truncate the OBSERVATION_PERIOD_END_DATE to reflect the corresponding DEATH_DATE from the **DEATH** table.
+  * We want to keep records that occur after death